Acadia Fast Facts

 Where is Acadia National Park?

 Acadia National Park is located along the Atlantic Coast in the state of Maine.
 Most of the park lands are on Mount Desert Island, though there are also areas on Isle Au Haut and the Schoodic Peninsula.
 The city of Bangor, an hour away, is the closest city of size.
 The town of Bar Harbor is adjacent to the park.
-Further directions and maps can be found at Getting to Acadia.

 More About Acadia

 We have pages on all sorts of things about Acadia National Park.
 There are sections on Weather, Getting to the Park, Lodging, Camping, HD Video Clips, and pages to buy Books, and Trail Maps.
 You could also check out the park’s Photo Gallery.